CynicalBusiness/PipLib/README.md

 - **Overhauled Research Tree**
   - New dynamic research tree that is built on-the-fly instead of hard-coded in the assets
   - Ability to add new custom techs for your new stuff!
+- **Utilities for Buildings and Tags**
+  - Utiltiy methods for buildings, such as adding to plan screens and techs.
+  - Ability to easily augment tags, both custom and vanilla.

 ### Changes to the Game
 PipLib does make some minor changes to the game to facilitate new things.